slushman/rosh/README.md

 ## Changelog

 ### 1.0.4
-* Brings Rosh up to parity with current versio of `_s`, as of 12/13/2017
+* Brings Rosh up to parity with current version of `_s`, as of 12/15/2017

 ### 1.0.3
 * Changes Tag Manager Customizer field to Tag Manager ID instead.
 Tag Manager code is hard-coded into the analytics_code() function.